-More importantly our residents agree.
-In our last residents' survey in autumn 2014 almost three quarters were satisfied with the way the council runs things.
+In our last residents' survey in autumn 2014 almost three quarters of Ealing residents were satisfied with the way the council runs things.
 Most (82%) said they were satisfied with the area as a place to live, satisfied with the way the council runs things (74%), think the council does a good job (76%), and feel the council provides value for money for the council tax they pay (66%).